 I really believe that once this crisis passes, we’ll definitely see permanent changes to many talent acquisition teams’ processes and they’ll be looking to keep the technologies that they’ve been using.
 They’ll probably be increasing the use of these technologies, really designing their processes and their candidate engagement more so around virtual solutions.

-What other types of tools do you see becoming essential?
+What other types of tools do you see becoming essential for virtual talent solutions?

 The hiring process is definitely two way — candidates are just as interested in if the role, company, people and culture are a good fit for them as the hiring manager is trying to figure out if the candidate is a good fit for the job.
 Onsite team interviews and guided facilities tours have traditionally been a really important part the final interview stages so the candidate and hiring manager can get really sold on whether this is the right place for them and if this is the right candidate for the team.